-- The proposed development sits below the building height plan set out in clause 4.3A of Burwood LEP 2012 and Part 3.3.2 of the Burwood Development Control Plan (Amendment 3 2016); - The site responds to its various constraints and has been developed with a large internal plaza at level 1 which provides solar access to the existing residential flat building (RFB) located at 11-17 Burleigh Street; and - No adverse solar access impacts outside of those consistent with the anticipated built form for the city centre.
+- The proposed development sits below the building height plan set out in clause 4.3A of BLEP 2012, and Part 3.3.2 of the BDCP (Amendment 3 2016); - The site responds to its various constraints, and has been developed with a large internal plaza at Level 1, which provides solar access to the existing RFB located at 11-17 Burleigh Street; and - No adverse solar access impacts outside of those consistent with the anticipated built form for the city centre will arise, as the additional shadowing falls within the shadow that would be cast by the permissible height of adjacent sites.

-Taking all of these factors into account, enforced compliance of the proposal with the maximum building height would be unreasonable or unnecessary in the circumstances of the case and would not serve any public interest.
+Taking all of these factors into account, strict numerical compliance of the proposal with the maximum height of buildings development standard would be unreasonable or unnecessary in the circumstances of the case, and would not serve any public interest.
 There are sufficient environmental planning grounds to justify the departure from the development standard.
 Approval of the departure from the development standard does not raise any matters of State or regional planning significance.